IBM/event-streams/_docs/02-installing/01-prereqs.md

 ## PodSecurityPolicy requirements

-To instsall the {{site.data.reuse.short_name}} chart, you must have the `ibm-restricted-psp` PodSecurityPolicy selected for the target namespace.
+To install the {{site.data.reuse.short_name}} chart, you must have the `ibm-restricted-psp` PodSecurityPolicy selected for the target namespace.

 You can define the PodSecurityPolicy when creating the [namespace](../planning/#namespaces) for your installation.

-For more information about PodSecurityPolicy definitions, see [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/security.html).
+For more information about PodSecurityPolicy definitions, see the [{{site.data.reuse.icp}} documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/security.html).

 ## Network requirements